gultekinmg/VoiceFont.js/README.md

 # VoiceFontPlayer.js
-generous TTS method in javascript discarding cloud calls

-Same method soundfont process except using phonetics instead scores. it is obvious that how sound fonts produces polyphonic, fast and accurate smooth flooding harmonic sounds.
+Same method soundfont processing except using phonetics instead scores. it is obvious that how sound fonts produces polyphonic, fast and accurate smooth flooding harmonic sounds.

-It is also obvious that recent TTS techics far from future development requiring huge supports, While Voice Font has widen development at easy.

 WHY LIMIT MUSIC WITH SCORES.?